Monarch (comics): Zero Hour: Crisis in Time!

-In the Zero Hour: Crisis in Time! miniseries, Monarch joins forces with renegade Green Lantern Hal Jordan (at this time known as Parallax), in a bid to reshape the timeline of the entire universe.
+In the Zero Hour: Crisis in Time! miniseries, Monarch joins forces with renegade Green Lantern Hal Jordan (at this time known as Parallax), in a bid to reshape the universe.
 He confronts Waverider and absorbs him and most of his time-warping abilities, giving him the power to travel through time as he pleases, and renames himself Extant.
-In the course of the battle against Earth's heroes, Extant kills three veteran members of the Justice Society of America: the Atom (Al Pratt), the Hourman (Rex Tyler), and Doctor Mid-Nite (Charles McNider) by ageing them to death.
+In the course of the battle against Earth's heroes, Extant kills three veteran members of the Justice Society of America: Atom (Al Pratt), Hourman (Rex Tyler), and Doctor Mid-Nite (Charles McNider) by aging them to death.

-Some time after Zero Hour: Crisis in Time!, Extant returns to mount a new attempt to remake reality, by acquiring the fragments of the infinite power of the Worlogog, which was initially entrusted to the android Hourman before he spread it out across time, as its power was too dangerous.
+Some time after Zero Hour: Crisis in Time!, Extant returns to mount a new attempt to remake reality by acquiring the Worlogog, which was initially entrusted to the android Hourman before he spread it out across time, as its power was too dangerous.
 Despite Extant remaking the universe, he is defeated when the fragment of the Worlogog Hourman kept for himself creates a subtle flaw in Extant's power, allowing Hourman to share his 'Hour of Power' with the JSA and Metron and tear the Worlogog out on Extant.
-With his power weakened, Extant is killed while trying to escape when the Atom Smasher, with the aid of Metron, swaps Extant with the Atom Smasher's mother, who had been killed in a plane crash, the weakened Extant dying in the crash and thus keeping the number of bodies found in the aftermath the same as before while saving Rothstein's mother.
+With his power weakened, Extant is killed while trying to escape when Atom Smasher, with the aid of Metron, swaps Extant with Atom Smasher's mother, who had been killed in a plane crash, the weakened Extant dying in the crash and thus keeping the number of bodies found in the aftermath the same as before while saving Rothstein's mother.
 Some time later, Rex Tyler's death is reversed when the android Hourman takes his place in the timestream and is destroyed instead.

 Nathaniel Adam

 Extreme Justice (continued)

 In the 1990s, Adam uses the Monarch armor to escape the quantum field as the new Monarch.
 This Monarch claims to be a hero, much to the annoyance of Captain Atom, and is very popular.
-He is assisted by Justice League International's former UN liaison, Catherine Cobert, with whom Captain Atom once had a relationship.
+He is assisted by Justice League International's former United Nations liaison, Catherine Cobert, with whom Captain Atom once had a relationship.

 It is eventually revealed that Monarch's true plan is to control the world via genetic implants he inserts into people under the guise of healing them.
 This plan is prevented when Booster Gold's future biology proves resistant to the implants.
 What became of this version of Monarch is unknown.